Audio

 Pressbooks

 Embed audio rather than store these file types within Pressbooks.
-The Pressbooks platform has storage limitations that are unsuited to large media files.
+The Pressbooks platform has storage limitations (2MB per image and 20MB for other content) that are unsuited to large media files.

 How to?